m-barthelemy/vpn-webauth/README.md

  - A "session" is created with the user email, their source IP address and the time when they completed the web authentication
  - If the VPN webauth feature is configured: when a user connects to your VPN, Strongswan's `ext-auth` plugin calls this webapp to check if the user has successfully completed a web authentication recently, from the same source IP address and user name (the web session email must match the VPN connection identity).
 If not, the connection is rejected.
 - If the SSH webauth feature is enabled and configured: when a user connected to a remote system via SSH, the PAM `pam_exec` module calls this webapp to check if the user has successfully completed a web authentication recently and has registered their SSH key in this app.
 If not, the connection is rejected with a message inviting the user to sign in.
   Unlike the VPN feature, the app does not enforce that the SSH connection come from the same source IP as the web session, since in many organizations a VPN connection or a jump host are used for accessing remote systems through SSH.
-The link between a user web session and SSH connections is made using the user SSH keys by default or, alternatively, by matching a web session identity (email) with the SSH username (like the VPN web auth feature previously described).
+The link between a user web session and SSH connections is made using the user SSH keys.

  If a user enables this app to send them notifications, they will generally be transparently allowed automatically to connect to the remote VPN or SSH system once their VPN session expires, or if they connect from a different location/source IP, as long as their web authentication through this app is valid.